3 Tier System

 What is OHJA’s three-tiered point system?

 The OHJA has a three-tiered system for accumulating points for year-end awards.
 The three “systems” are Local, Regional, and Open.
 Each system has rules governing how and where points are accumulated.
-The concept behind the three-tiered system is that riders competing in non-USEF-rated shows are not competing for year-end points against riders showing in multiple states on the USEF “A” circuit.
+The concept behind the three-tiered system is that riders competing in non-USEF-rated shows are not competing for year-end points against riders showing in multiple states on the USEF circuit.
 A rider must designate the system in which he/she will participate at the start of the competition year.
 Likewise, a horse owner/lessee must designate the system in which his/her horse will participate at the start of the competition year.

 • You and/or your horse will not accumulate points for shows that fall outside of the system that you have signed up for, so it is very important for riders and trainers to select the correct system for the rider’s and the horse’s plans for the competition year.